 The content of ATBC in the tuna was just around the current threshold limit value for the release of ATBC to foodstuff (60 mg/kg).

 All of the 14 tuna products contained detectable levels of cadmium and mercury, but in all cases the content was below current threshold limit values.

 In four cases however the content was somewhat higher than in the other 10 tuna products.

-Three of these get a yellow score, while ‘Havets fristelser Tun i vand’ that had the highest content of mercury (0.784 milligrams per kilo fish) gets a red score.
+Three of these get a B label, while ‘Havets fristelser Tun i vand’ that had the highest content of mercury (0.784 milligrams per kilo fish) gets a C score.